 - Be sure to use just two tablespoons of brown sugar.
 It adds just enough additional moisture to the cookies to help them spread correctly and stay soft and chewy for days!

 - Don’t over-mix the dough after you add the flour.
 It can over-develop the gluten and cause the cookies to not spread as nicely or be tough.

 - Make sure your cookie dough balls are 1 1/2 tablespoons each or you’ll want to adjust the baking time.
 I also found that size to be just right for spreading well.

-– These cookies freeze nicely too!
-Just pack them in a ziplock bag and freeze them.
+- Freezer: These cookies freeze nicely too!
+Just let the baked cookies come to room temperature, then pack them in a ziplock bag and freeze them.
 Thaw them in the fridge or on the counter when you’re ready to eat them.

 If you’re wondering how to make soft and chewy sugar cookies, then you have to try this recipe.
 These cookies require no chilling, are easy to make, and stay wonderfully soft and chewy for DAYS!

 - 1 cup (224g) unsalted butter, room temperature

 - 1 cup + 2 tbsp (233g) granulated sugar